 The website's designed for ease of use and works in a range of web browsers.
 We provide advice and information for groups who want to set up their own website-see the "Help" page.
 If you're not a frequent visitor, why not subscribe to our feed?
-Look for the little symbol on the website, and if you have the right software (see the "Help" section) you'll be notified whenever anything new is added.
+Look for the little symbol like this on the site, and if you have the right software (see the "Help" section) you'll be notified whenever anything new is added.